awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-java-aop-spring.md

 You can use Maven or Gradle to configure Spring to use AOP to instrument you application\.

-If you use Maven to build your application, add the the following dependency in your `pom.xml` file\.
+If you use Maven to build your application, add the following dependency in your `pom.xml` file\.

 ```
 <dependency>